refaktor/MTL/README.md

      mtl sync design from janko@projabc.net:~/mojcas-repo

-The design todo merged with his changes, let's check the changes, look at the new todo and if we like it we can store it.
+The design todo merged with his changes, let's check the changes and if we like it we can store it.

      mtl diff design
-     mtl cat design
      mtl store design